 We have already answered the question of whether anyone can become a coach in the affirmative.
 Provided, of course, that you have a basic interest in the topic of personal development and that you are willing to work on yourself and develop yourself further.

 Every client has individual demands on coaching.
-Therefore, a good coach is first and foremost in a position to respond to different personality types to the situation at hand.
-This requires a high degree of emotional intelligence and social competence.
-If you want to become a coach, you may also have to advise difficult clients who push you to the limits of despair.
+Therefore, a good coach is first and foremost in a position to respond to different personality types to enter into.
+This requires a high degree of emotional intelligence and social skills.
+If you want to become a coach, you may also have to advise difficult clients at some point who drive you to the limits of despair.
 Here it is important to remain calm and professional.

 If you want to become a coach, you are naturally interested in what a coach earns.
 Even if the financial gain should not be your main motivation for the training, this question is of course important and legitimate.
 If you want to pursue coaching full-time, you can't avoid thinking about the finances.